 capital formation and accumulation

-what is Capital formation or capital accumulation refers to increasing a country’s stock of real capital.
-That is, it refers to increasing the net investment in form of fixed assets.
+That is, it refers to increasing the net investment in the form of fixed assets.

-capital accumulation explained
+capital formation and accumulation explained

 The rate of economic development of any country is directly related to the rate of capital formation.
 In most advanced countries like Britain, Japan and the United States of America, stocks of capital are high as a result of high rate of capital formation whereas in many developing countries of the world,

-there is a low rate of capital accumulation as a result of low per capita income and low savings, which results in what is termed vicious circle of poverty.
+there is a low rate of capital accumulation as a result of low per capita income and low savings, which results in what is termed a vicious circle of poverty.

-Causes of low capital formation in West African countries
+Causes of low capital formation in West African Countries

 The causes of low capital formation in West African countries include: